visualia/visualia/docs/integrations.md

 #### Using p5 sketch in a separate Vue component

-Due to the tecnical limitations, only single `<script setup>` tag can exist on a Markdown document.
-When you want to add more p5 sketches to the page, it's recommended to extract them to a separate Vue components.
+Due to the technical limitations, only a single `<script setup>` tag can exist on a Markdown document.
+When you want to add more p5 sketches to the page, it is recommended to extract them to separate Vue components.

-Using the example above, move the code into a separate file `P5Example.vue` in the sample directory as Markdown file and add `<template></template>` tags as shown in the code.
+Using the example above, move the code into a separate file `P5Example.vue` in the sample directory as Markdown file, and add `<template></template>` tags as shown in the code.

 In your Markdown page, import and display Vue component: